SGCB/DMD-instalador/README.txt

 This step is incompatible with "Configure EDMCrosswalk" one.

-The seventh step traverse all the colecctions with authority items to collect the dc elements.
+Eighth step traverse all the colecctions with authority items to collect the dc elements.
 It will traverse the collections with nonauthority items to collect the items with the dc elements from the former traversing.
 If there's a match the handle of the authority will be stored in the field authority of the table metadatavalue in the row belonging to the item.